The Neighbors: Income

 tabulated as the languages people preferentially speak when they are

 at home with their families.

 The most common language spoken in the 20th Ave / E Union St

-neighborhood is English, spoken by 81.5% of households.
-Other important languages spoken here include Spanish and Chinese.
+neighborhood is English, spoken by 81.1% of households.
+Other important languages spoken here include Spanish, German and African languages.